MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/Condition.md

 ---
-title: Condition – Common Data Model | Microsoft Docs
+title: Condition
-description: This describes the Condition entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: A clinical condition, problem, diagnosis, or other event, situation, issue, or clinical concept that has risen to a level of concern. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Condition